-- Use the Language drop-down listbox to select the display language for the client. - Use the Layout drop-down listbox to select the layout for the client. pgAdmin offers two options: the Classic layout, a longstanding and familiar design, and the Workspace layout, which provides distraction free dedicated areas for the Query Tool, PSQL, and Schema Diff tools.
-'Workspace' layout is the default layout, but user can change it to 'Classic'. - Use the Themes drop-down listbox to select the theme for pgAdmin.
+• Use the User language drop-down listbox to select the display language for the client.

+• Use the Themes drop-down listbox to select the theme for pgAdmin.
 You'll also get a preview just below the drop down.
 You can also submit your own themes, check here how.
-Currently we support Light, Dark, High Contrast and System theme.
+Currently we support Standard, Dark and High Contrast and System theme.
 Selecting System option will follow your computer's settings.